 Formal staging systems such as those described before can often help doctors determine a patient's prognosis (outlook).
 But for treatment purposes, doctors often classify liver cancers more simply, based on whether or not they can be entirely cut out (resected).
 Resectable is the medical term meaning "able to be removed by surgery."

-These cancers can be completely removed by surgery.
-This would include most stage I and some stage II cancers in the TNM system, in patients who do not have cirrhosis.
+These cancers can be completely removed by surgery or treated with liver transplant and the patient is healthy enough to tolerate the surgery.
+This would include most stage I and some stage II cancers in the TNM system, in patients who do not have cirrhosis or other serious medical problems.
 Only a small number of patients with liver cancer have tumors in this group.